 - offences listed in the Terrorism Act 2006.

-Convictions that are 'spent' (as defined by the Rehabilitation of Offenders Act 1974) do not need to be declared.
+Convictions that are 'spent' (as defined by the Rehabilitation of Offenders Act 1974) or will be spent at the point of starting the course of study do not need to be declared.
 If you are uncertain as to whether your conviction is spent, please seek independent advice.